Buy Acai Now 100% Pure, Freeze Dried Acai

 For acai to catch on outside the Amazon, it needed a pioneer.
 That man was Carlos Gracie, the great-grandson of Scottish immigrants from Dumfries, who was born in Belém in 1902.
 In his early teens, a chance meeting with a Japanese immigrant led to his obsession with the martial art jujitsu.
 In 1922 the Gracies moved to Rio and Carlos opened Brazil's first jujitsu academy.

 The boom in acai over the last decade has had more effects than changing the eating habits of Rio's body-obsessed men (and women).
 Scientists have discovered that acai is rich in anthocyanins, the group of chemicals in red wine that are believed to lower the risk of heart disease.
 Swig per swig, acai contains over 10 times more of them than red wine.
 It is also rich in essential fatty acids, calcium and vitamins.
-Acaí's recent success is also changing the nature of agriculture in the Amazon estuary.
-Agronomists have been successful in developing ways of cultivating acai sustainability with high yield.
-In the last five years acai production has tripled and brought work to poor rural areas.
-Belém, now has more than 60 factories that export.
-Acaí is the most promising product we have here for development,' says de Jesus.
+Acai's recent success is also changing the nature of agriculture in the Amazon estuary.
+Agronomists have been successful in developing ways of cultivating acai sustainability with high yields.
+In the last five years, acai production has tripled and brought work to poor rural areas.
+Belém now has more than 60 factories that export Acai: "Acai is the most promising product we have here for development", says de Jesus.

-In Brazil, people are used to consume acai in different manners.
-Preferentially in summer, Brazilian youngsters and teenagers like to consume acai with granola, oat flakes, cereal, banana and honey.
+In Brazil, people are used to consuming acai in different ways.
+Preferentially, in summer, Brazilian youngsters and teenagers like to consume acai with granola, oat flakes, cereal, banana and honey.

-People eat acai before going to the gym due to its high energy, improving their availability to exercise more and physical condition.
+People eat acai before going to the gym due to its energy-boosting properties which improve their availability to exercise as well as their overall physical condition.

-Acai can be found as juice, ice cream, mixed with other fruits and milk as a ready to drink beverage.
+Acai can be found as a juice, ice cream, mixed with other fruits and milk or as a ready to drink beverage.

-Click A Link To Go Do A Different Page:
+Click A Link To Go To A Different Page:

 | Acai vs. Mangosteen | Consumer Alert | FAQs | Healing Secrets | Order Acai | Spotlight | Testimonials | Site Map |